 If the plea in district court was to a misdemeanor, but now the state wants to proceed on a felony in superior court, see Jonathan Holbrook, "Charging the Felony After a Misdemeanor Appeal," N.C.
 Criminal Law Blog, April 10, 2019.

 - Misdemeanor appeal and “related charge”

-When a defendant appeals from a misdemeanor conviction in district court, the superior court may accept a plea (but may not conduct a trial) on any lesser included offense, or on a “related charge” if the prosecution prepares and files a criminal information.
+When a defendant appeals from a misdemeanor conviction in district court, the superior court may accept a guilty plea to (but may not conduct a trial on) any lesser-included offense, or a “related charge” if the prosecution prepares and files a criminal information.
 See G.S.
 7A-271(a)(5); 15A-922(g); State v.
 Craig, 21 N.C.
 App.
 51 (1974).
 For example, this circumstance may arise when the negotiated plea is for a different offense which is not a lesser-included offense of the charged offense (e.g., a negotiated plea by criminal information to a related charge of disorderly conduct, when defendant was originally charged with simple affray).Practice Pointer

 What counts as a “related charge?”